Category Archives: Book Reviews

 The publisher graciously provided me a copy of the book to review.
 Manuscript Found in Accra is 190 pages long and can be read in several leisurely sittings.

 This is the first Paulo Coelho book I have read.
 Quite frankly, until the publisher representative contacted me, I had never heard of Paulo Coelho.
-This is my loss since millions of other people know who Paulo Coelho is.
-According to back flap of the book, Coelho has written numerous books; books like The Alchemist, Aleph, Eleven Minutes, and The Pilgrimage.
+This is my loss, since millions of other people know who Paulo Coelho is.
+According to back flap of the book, Coelho has written numerous books; books such as The Alchemist, Aleph, Eleven Minutes, and The Pilgrimage.
 His books have been translated into 74 languages and over 140 million books have been sold.

 Manuscript Found in Accra is best described as wisdom literature.
-Drawing on the collective wisdom of the world’s religions, Coelho tells a masterful story that forces the reader to contemplate and consider their own life; its meaning, purpose, and direction.
+Drawing on the collective wisdom of the world’s religions, Coelho tells a masterful story that forces readers to contemplate and consider their own lives, and the meaning, purpose, and direction thereof.

-While the book is littered with religious and spiritual references, it does not come off as a religious book.
-Coelho takes the reader beyond the boundaries that sectarian religions erect and encourages them to see the wisdom found not only in religious texts but also in the collective experiences that humanity shares.
+While the book is littered with religious and spiritual references, it is not strictly a religious book.
+Coelho takes readers beyond the boundaries that sectarian religions erect and encourages them to see the wisdom found not only in religious texts but also in the collective experiences that humanity shares.

-The main character of Manuscript Found in Accra is a man called the Copt.
+The main character of Manuscript Found in Accra is the Copt.
 The book focuses on the Copt’s interaction with the people of Jerusalem on July 14, 1099.

 Roman Catholic Crusaders have surrounded Jerusalem.
 Attack is imminent.
 Many of the residents of Jerusalem will flee before the battle, yet others will stay to fight, knowing that they will likely die.
 Before this historic battle takes place, the Copt asks all the people to come to the city square.
 He asks the leaders of the three Abrahamic religions to join him there.